MrKaszeba19/fpWeather/README.md

 - `N = 2` – print every value in a separate line (a list of values)
 - `N = 3` – print every value in a separate line, and all its subvalues as well

+### Available locales
+`N` values for `-u`/`--units` flag:
+- `N = 0` – :united_nations: International SI system (Kelvin, m/s and hPa)
+- `N = 1` – :eu: Metric units (Celsius, km/h and hPa; m/s on JSON output)
+- `N = 2` – :us: US units (Fahrenheit, mph and psi; hPa on JSON output)
+- `N = 3` – :uk: UK units (Celsius, mph and mb) – so far it works like `N=1` on JSON output

 ## Examples

 - `fpweather` shows the current weather of your city using your OpenWeatherMap API token in a compact readable format
 - `fpweather -c` launches config
 - `fpweather -l "Tel Aviv"` shows the current weather in Tel Aviv, IL.
 - `fpweather -u 3` displays weather info of your city using the British locale (Celsius, mph, millibars)
+- `fpweather -s 3 -u 1 -l Skopje` displays weather of Skopje in a bulleted list using Metric units
-- `fpweather -s 3 -u 1 -l Bydgoszcz` displays weather of Bydgoszcz in a bulleted list using Metric units
+- `fpweather -s 3 -u 1 -o +DG -l Bydgoszcz` displays weather of Bydgoszcz in a bulleted list using Metric units and adds both wind direction and min/max temperature
+- `fpweather --style=3 --units=1 --output=+DG --location=Bydgoszcz` does the same as above
+- `fpweather -s 0 -u 1 -o D -l Gdynia` displays the full temperature info of Gdynia in a flat string using Metric units

 ## More info